Piecing it together

-My brother Simon died in 2005 with The Identity Parade substantially complete but still unfinished.
-His early drafts and the finished pages came to light in the process of clearing his flat.
-Simon had them in a mix of box files and A4 folders in no particular order.
-Others were stored haphazardly, leaved between sheets of newspaper on shelves in the airing cupboard, between record sleeves, or among piles of books on the floor.
-Gathered up, they remained in storage boxes for many months until I felt able to begin the task of piecing it all together using Simon’s diaries and explanatory notes as a guide.
+My brother Simon worked on his novel The Identity Parade for over 10 years.
+The pages came to light after he died, stored in a mix of box files and A4 folders in no discernable order.
+Many were found leaved between sheets of newspaper on shelves in his store cupboard; others were hidden between record sleeves, or abandoned among piles of books.
+Gathered up, they remained in storage boxes for many months.
+Eventually, I began sorting them out and piecing the novel together using Simon’s diaries and explanatory notes as a guide.

-Simon had a clear vision of what he wanted to achieve.
-He spent many hours over many years creating these pages.
-The act of creation was of itself therapeutic, central to his own process of reconciliation with mental illness.
+Simon had a clear vision of what he wanted to achieve and spent many hours creating these pages.
+The act of creating them was of itself therapeutic, central to his own process of reconciliation with mental illness.

 Please use the feed-back form to share your reactions.